 Effective Communication Methods

 Technology-aided attention deficit disorder was here well before COVID, but now it attacks with a sweeping vengeance.
 Video conference call upon video conference call produces attention fatigue.
 Most people are guilty of answering emails and texts on these calls while pretending to pay attention.
 Scientists have provided much data over the years that prove multitasking and lack of focus limit the ability for best thinking outcomes and reduce productivity.
 But most people charge on, ignoring this advice and doing as much at once as possible.
 Employers must cut through all of this noise and communicate and develop an understanding of their programs in a fresh and concise manner, beyond just the obvious of conducting all this virtually.
 What has been successful this past year is shorter, more frequent messaging.
 Keep presentations and video training shorter in duration, 20 minutes or less, preferably 10 minutes.
+Also, do remember cybersecurity is critical during remote working.
+Employees should be provided the best vpn for mac or their specific computers.
 Provide a higher frequency of communication to reinforce key concepts and messaging and be creative.
 While it will require a different type of planning, it is possible to host virtual health fairs during open enrollment with exercise, and cooking classes, while peppering in benefits education.
-And this type of interactive educational program has proven to be very successful.
+Making use of Online Conference Management software and tools can aid well in hosting a successful interactive educational program.

 Varying Regional Nuances